1deme/thesis/README.md

-# Similarity-Based Constraint Solver Modulo Commutativity

-Fuzzy Similarity and Proximity Constraint Solving in Commutative Theories
+# Fuzzy Similarity and Proximity Constraint Solving in Commutative Theories

 ## Features